 3RFS-6 Conveyor Belt Scale

-The THAYER models 3RFS-6 Conveyor Belt Scale is designed for high accuracy (1/4% typical) inventory control and totalization.
+The THAYER models 3RFS-6 Conveyor Belt Scale (superior belt scale) is designed for high accuracy (1/4% typical) inventory control and totalization.
 The weighbridge features exclusive rocking flexure suspension in the approach configuration.
 Measurement sensitivity is high, deflection is low, and the load cell is isolated from the error-inducing effects of extraneous lateral forces, off-center loading, foundation distortion, inclination hold-back forces, and high sporadic shocks and overloads.
 Tare load is mass counterbalanced to create superior signal to noise ratio in weight sensing, orders of magnitude better than belt scale designs supporting full tare load on the load sensor.

 Secondary Lever System